wangyi-fudan/wyhash/README.md

-Simple Is Best.
 Every hash function is born equal.
-No hash is perfect, but some are useful.
+No hash function is perfect, but some are useful.
 ====

 wyhash and wyrand are the ideal 64-bit hash function and PRNG respectively: